 - 1. A crime that involves starting a fire or causing an explosion with intent to destroy or damage: - a.
 Any vegetation, fence, or structure on open-space land; or - b.
-Any building, habitation, or vehicle: - 1.
-Knowing that it is within the limits of an incorporated city or town, - 2.
-Knowing that it is insured against damage or destruction, - 3.
-Knowing that it is subject to a mortgage or other security interest, - 4.
-Knowing that it is located on property belonging to another, - 5.
-Knowing that it has located within it property belonging to another, or - 6.
-When the person starting the fire is reckless about whether the burning or explosion will endanger the life of some individual or the safety of the property of another. - 2.
+Any building, habitation, or vehicle: - 1) Knowing that it is within the limits of an incorporated city or town, - 2) Knowing that it is insured against damage or destruction, - 3) Knowing that it is subject to a mortgage or other security interest, - 4) Knowing that it is located on property belonging to another, - 5) Knowing that it has located within it property belonging to another, or - 6) When the person starting the fire is reckless about whether the burning or explosion will endanger the life of some individual or the safety of the property of another. - 2.
 A crime that involves recklessly starting a fire or causing an explosion while manufacturing or attempting to manufacture a controlled substance and the fire or explosion damages any building, habitation, or vehicle; or - 3.
 A crime that involves intentionally starting a fire or causing an explosion and in so doing: - a.
 Recklessly damages or destroys a building belonging to another, or - b.
 Recklessly causes another person to suffer bodily injury or death.

-Assault is defined in part by Texas Penal Code 22.01(a) (1) as intentionally, knowingly, or recklessly causing bodily injury to another.
+Assault is defined in part by Texas Penal Code 22.01(a) (1) as intentionally, knowingly, or recklessly causing bodily injury to another; §22.01(a)(2) as intentionally or knowingly threatening another with imminent bodily injury; and §22.01(a)(3) as intentionally or knowingly causing physical contact with another that can reasonably be regarded as offensive or provocative.